Innovation Accounting: how to measure innovation success

 To start doing so, we can use a combination of the innovation thesis, strategic goals, and the need to create a balanced portfolio.
 Innovation Accounting can then be used to measure and manage the progress of these corporate ventures from great idea to validated business model.

-In The Corporate Startup, we expanded the principle of Innovation Accounting to measure and manage the whole Innovation Ecosystem.
+So in The Corporate Startup, we expanded the principle of Innovation Accounting to measure and manage the whole Innovation Ecosystem.
 In Esther and Dan's newest book, called Innovation Accounting, they do a deep dive into how to set up such an Innovation Accounting system.

 Innovation Accounting is the process of defining and measuring innovation within an organization.
 When we are still creating and testing ideas, financial indicators are simply not enough.
 They offer insufficient data as they don't reflect the progress of the learning process when testing and validating ideas.
-That is why every modern organization needs innovation accounting next to traditional financial accounting.
+That is why every modern organization needs Innovation Accounting next to traditional financial accounting.
 This new system must be in sync with the financial accounting system while mitigating its shortcomings.

 Innovation Accounting focusses on managing the following three innovation activities: